A collar lemma for partially hyperconvex surface group representations: Partial hyperconvexity

 Let now $x,y,z,w\in\dg$ be pairwise distinct.
 We can assume without loss of generality that the points are in that cyclic order.
-To show that $\pi_X(y^k)+\pi_X(w^k)+\pi_X(z^k)$ is direct it is enough to show that the projection
+We set $X':= \quotient{X}{\pi_x^{(1)}(w)}$.
+The claims follows if we show that the projection

 restricted to any connected component of $\dg\backslash \{x,w\}$ is injective.
 Note that property $H_k$ guarantees that the projection is well defined.
-Since property $C_k$ implies that $\pi_X(w^{k+1})\slash \pi_X(w^k)$ is not in the image, the map $\pi_{x,w}$ is a continuous map from a topological interval to a topological interval.
+Since property $C_k$ implies that $\quotient{\pi_x^{(2)}(w)}{\pi_x^{(1)}(w)}$ is not in the image, the map $\pi_{x,w}$ is a continuous map from a topological interval to a topological interval.
 Hence it is enough to check local injectivity.